 - 1. Action taken in matters certified by the Governor to affect relations or dealings between the Government of the Islands and any other Government or any international organisation of States or Governments. - 2.
-Action taken in matters certified by the Governor to affect defence, external affairs or internal security. - Action taken by or with the authority of the Attorney-General, the Commissioner of Police, the Chief Immigration Officer or the Collector of Customs for the purposes of investigating crime or of protecting the security of the Islands, including action so taken with respect to passports. - 4.
-Action taken in connection with the Governor's power of pardon under section 53 of the Constitution. - 5.
-The commencement or conduct of civil or criminal proceedings before any court of law in the Islands.
+Action taken in matters certified by the Governor to affect defence, external affairs or internal security. - 3.
+Action taken by or with the authority of the Director of Public Prosecutions, the Commissioner of Police, the Chief Immigration Officer or the Collector of Customs for the purposes of investigating crime or of protecting the security of the Islands, including action so taken with respect to passports. - 4.
+Action taken in connection with the Governor's power of pardon under section 39 of the Constitution.

+5. The commencement or conduct of civil or criminal proceedings before any court of law in the Islands.

 - 6. Action taken in respect of appointments or removals, pay, discipline, or other personal matters in relation to- - (a) service in any office or employment under the Government; or - (b) service in any office or employment, or under any contract for services, in respect of which power to take action, or to determine or approve the action to be taken, in such matters is vested in the Government. - 7.
-Action taken by the Attorney-General in connection with the exercise or possible exercise of his power under the Constitution to institute, undertake, take over, continue or discontinue criminal proceedings before any court of law in the Islands. - 8.
-Legal advice given by or on behalf of the Attorney-General to the Government or to any public body. - 9.
-Action taken by the Auditor-General in connection with the exercise or possible exercise of his power under the constitution or otherwise. - 10.
+Action taken by the Director of Public Prosecutions in connection with the exercise or possible exercise of his power under the Constitution to institute, undertake, take over, continue or discontinue criminal proceedings before any court of law in the Islands. - 8.
+Legal advice given by or on behalf of the Attorney General or the Director of Public Prosecutions to the Government or to any public body. - 9.
+Action taken by the Auditor General in connection with the exercise or possible exercise of his power under the constitution or otherwise. - 10.
 Action taken by the appropriate authority in connection with the exercise or possible exercise of the authority's power under any Mutual Legal Assistance arrangement, including extradition. - 11.
 Action taken in matters relating to contractual or other commercial transactions, being transactions of a Ministry, department or statutory authority not being transactions relating to- - (a) the acquisition of land compulsorily or in circumstances in which it can be acquired compulsorily; or - (b) the disposal of surplus land acquired compulsorily or in circumstances in which it could be acquired compulsorily. - 12.
 Any action which, by virtue of the Constitution, may not be enquired into by any court. - 13.
 Any judicial function not specifically excluded by paragraphs 1 to 12.

-Publication in consolidated and revised form authorised by the Governor in Cabinet this 30th day of May, 2006.
+Publication in consolidated and revised form authorised by the Cabinet this 16th day of September, 2014.

-Carmena Watler Clerk of Cabinet
+Kim Bullings Clerk of Cabinet